This is a guest post by James Adams.

 Engage them.
 Respond to their comments and suggestions.
 One of the best tried-and-true blogging tips is to ask for your readers' input or suggestions at the end of each article.
-When you show an interest in your readers' opinions, they're more likely to share them and join the conversation.
+When you show an interest in your readers' opinions, they're more likely to share them, join the conversation and come back for more.
 After all, the capacity for instant reader-author conversations is what distinguishes the blogosphere from traditional print mediums.

 7. Proofread, Proofread, Proofread

 It may seem obvious, but small grammatical/spelling mistakes make your blog look amateurish.
 Don't forget to fact check all of your posts as well.
 Incorrect information discredits your voice and your blog.
 Remember, editing your posts is every bit as important as writing them.
 If you can, put your post away for a few hours and look at it again later.
 Distancing yourself from a post will help you catch errors you wouldn't have noticed earlier.